rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/host_code.rst

 ----------------------------------
 Dispatching computation from the host to a device naturally requires some amount of overhead.
 Dispatching individual, small computations will not result in improved performance.
-If you have the flexibility to control the size of computation, then a good rule a thumb would be to keep the overhead below 10% of the total dispatch roundtrip.
+If you have the flexibility to control the size of computation, then a good rule a thumb would be to keep the overhead below 10% of the total dispatch round-trip.
 Of course, you will need to know the overhead in order to calculate a minimum target computation load.

 The overhead of device dispatch is twofold:
     #.
 The raw OpenCL dispatch overhead which depending on device frequencies